jamespeterschinner/async_v20/doc/source/beyond_getting_started.rst

 There is a two step process by which the response is constructed:
    - The http :term:`status` is used to look up the expected response
-   - Each JSON object is constructed into the appropriate object
+   - Each JSON object is constructed into the appropriate python object

 How Objects are Serialized
 __________________________